crodier/software-blog/_posts/2023-09-22-message-formats.md

-But it seems to me we should prefer to offer a protobuf API for a business as it makes generating clients in any language trivial.  gRPC/Protobufs also eliminates a major class of Ambiguity which is the challenge of defining APIs in REST; HTTP and JSON, was not meant for all messages!
+But it seems to me we should prefer to offer a protobuf API for a business as it makes generating clients in any language trivial.  gRPC/Protobufs also eliminates a major class of ambiguity which is the challenge of defining APIs in REST.

+HTTP and JSON, was not meant for all messages!